microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

 ## Design Ops

 Design Ops, short for Design Operations, is a practice that focuses on optimizing and streamlining the design process within an organization.
-For software engineers, understanding Design Ops can significantly enhance collaboration with design teams and improve the overall efficiency of product development.
+For software engineers, understanding Design Ops can significantly enhance collaboration with design and engineering teams and improve the overall efficiency of product development.

 ### Key Components of Design Ops

-1. **Workflow Management**:
 - Establishing clear processes and workflows for design tasks.
-   - Utilizing project management tools like Azure DevOps, Jira, Trello, or Asana to track design progress and dependencies.
+- Utilizing project management tools like [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), [Jira](https://www.atlassian.com/software/jira), [Trello](https://trello.com/), or [Asana](https://asana.com/) to track design progress and dependencies.

 2. **Collaboration Tools**:
    - Leveraging tools like [Figma](https://www.figma.com/), or [Sketch](https://www.sketch.com/) (Mac OS only) for design collaboration.